 Welcome to our Year 4 page

-This term, our topic is called 'Potions' and we have been looking at the story of Alice In Wonderland.
-The adults even dressed up; Miss Martin as Alice, Miss Musson as the Queen of Hearts and Mr Farmer as the Mad Hatter.
-Check regularly for updates about our latest antics...
+Last term, our topic was called 'Potions' and we had been looking at the story of Alice In Wonderland.
+The adults even dressed up; Miss Martin as Alice, Miss Musson as the Queen of Hearts and Mr Farmer as the Mad Hatter (shame we don't have any pictures as proof!)